A walk through Mazkeret Batya and the First Aliyah

 -

 Turn back onto Sderot Motta Gur and HaGoren.
 Sderot Menachem Begin joins to the first roundabout you pass and has a number of eating establishments.
-Turn right when you reach Rothschild, and the Synagogue and your starting point is by the traffic circle.
+Turn right when you reach the T-junction with Rothschild.
+The Synagogue and your starting point is by the traffic circle.

 Map of walk through Mazkeret Batya